These light and sweet whipped shortbread cookies, with a cherry on top, are so quick and easy to make. Christmas cookie perfection!

 Why is it called shortbread?

-Don’t expect a chewy cookie – shortbread cookies are crisp, and a bit crumbly.
+Don’t expect a chewy cookie – shortbread cookies are crisp, lightly sweet, and a bit crumbly.

 What does shortbread taste like?